wmhilton-stoplight/platform-docs/3.-design/api-design-editor.md

 You can customize the published [project sidebar](https://meta.stoplight.io/docs/platform/ZG9jOjIxOTkxNTkz-project-sidebar) to:

-- Customize the order of files
+- Customize the order of APIs, endpoints, and articles
+- Organize endpoints within a single API into groups
 - Override the title of files
-- Selectively expose or hide files

 ## Project Toolbar
 <!-- The options in this section match the UI but go againt Vale rules -->